Samuel-de-Oliveira/CanUseTimer-Website/README.md

 developing, the site contains all info about program and download links without need go to
-Github page, perfect for who don't have a Github profile or want enter in a site more faster.
+Github page, perfect for who don't have a Github profile or want enter in a website more faster than Github.

 ---
 ## Can use... what?